emberjs/rfcs/text/0000-deprecate-property-lookup-fallback.md

 Since the `{{this.foo}}` syntax has worked in Ember.Component (which is the only kind of components available today) since the 1.0 series, we are not really in a rush to migrate the community (and the guides, etc) to using the new syntax.
 In the meantime, this could be viewed as a tool to improve clarity in templates.

 While we think writing {{this.foo}} would be a best practice for new code going forward, the community can migrate at its own pace one component at a time.
 However, once the fallback functionality is eventually removed this will result in a "Helper not found" error.

-We can also encourage the community to supplement this effort by wiring linting tools and code mods.

 ## Syntax Breakdown
 The follow is a breakdown of the different forms and what they mean.